Command Line Overview

 man

 The man command is an interface to view manuals from within the terminal itself.
 This uses a pager (which is usually the less command) to display the contents.
-You could call these commands as terminal user interface (TUI) applications.
+You could categorize these commands as terminal user interface (TUI) applications.
 As an example, type man cat and you should see something like the screenshot shown below:

 manual page for the cat command